How Much Do Hurricane Windows Cost?

 Hurricane Windows Installation: DIY vs. Hiring a Professional

 Installing hurricane windows as a DIY project isn’t recommended.
 While it may be tempting for a homeowner to save money on labor by tackling the project on their own, measuring, sizing, securing, and sealing the windows correctly can be tricky.
 Removing the old windows can also affect the outside siding and may cause damage to the wall.
 Ensuring the work is done properly is better left to a professional, especially as an incorrect installation can void the manufacturer warranty.
-The best window replacement companies typically warrant their work and any nonglass material.
-Keep in mind that hurricane window installation includes not only putting in the windows but removing the old windows and disposing of them, adjusting and repairing the existing window frames, caulking, positioning the new hurricane windows, adjusting the expanders, and securing the new windows.
+The best window replacement companies, such as Renewal by Andersen, typically warrant their work and any nonglass material.
+Homeowners will want to keep in mind that hurricane window installation includes not only putting in the windows but removing the old windows and disposing of them, adjusting and repairing the existing window frames, caulking, positioning the new hurricane windows, adjusting the expanders, and securing the new windows.
 This process will take longer for windows on the upper floors of a home, typically doubling the installation time.

 Interior storm window installation is a project that can be completed by most homeowners, since it involves easily sliding the storm window into place from the inside.
 Hurricane window film is another DIY-friendly option that many homeowners opt to do on their own.